fabiospampinato/vscode-highlight/README.md

   "((?://|/\\*+) *TODO:?)(?!\\w)((?: +.+?)(?= *(?://|/\\*+))|(?: +.+)?)"
 ```

-Once you change your configuration, just close and re-open a file to refresh it's decorators.
+Once you change your configuration, just close and re-open a file to refresh it's decorations.

 All the supported decoration options are defined [here](https://code.visualstudio.com/docs/extensionAPI/vscode-api#DecorationRenderOptions).